Advanced Prostate Cancer Treated with Bilateral Orchidectomy with Secondary Suturing

 Role of PSMA PET in Detecting Metastases

-PSMA PET imaging is a crucial tool for detecting metastases.
-It helps assess disease spread and guide treatment decisions.
-The imaging technique targets prostate-specific membrane antigen (PSMA), a protein on prostate cancer cells' surfaces.
+PSMA PET imaging is a crucial tool for detecting metastases in prostate cancer.
+It helps assess the extent of disease spread and guide treatment decisions.
+The imaging technique targets prostate-specific membrane antigen (PSMA), a protein found on the surface of prostate cancer cells.
 It can detect even small or early metastases in bones, lymph nodes, and other organs.
-This detailed view of metastasis helps oncologists evaluate the effectiveness of prior treatments and make informed decisions about subsequent therapies, improving patient management.

 Share on